relimation/dakthi/dakthi.md

 Without delving into the entire lifecycle, Dakthi reproduction requires the death of the parents.
 Upon emerging from the pupal stage, Dakthi retain the memories of their father.
 In a sense, they aren't even different people, but rather the same consciousness which has multiplied into the children.
 The entire stage of childhood maturation typical in most species is skipped.
 This does not mean that Dakthi remember everything from the beginning of time; memories fade and distort, just like anyone.

 The linguistic consequence is that plurality and the past are intricately connected.
-Across a reproductive cycle, the past tense of "I sit" is not "I sat" but "We sat", as in "We, us brothers who collectively remember the same act of sitting.
+Across a reproductive cycle, the past tense of "I sit" is not "I sat" but "We sat", as in "We, us brothers who collectively remember the same act of sitting".

 ## Phonology